wxy20850606/wxy20850606.github.io/content/posts/2025/09/energy-economy.md

 ## Core Principles

+- **From scarcity to abundance** → Scarcity leaks.
+Abundance multiplies.
 - **Energy precedes everything** → Money and time only gain value when fueled by energy.
 - **Giving multiplies energy** → Love, awareness, and discipline don’t drain you — they expand you.
 - **Guard against leaks** → Energy drains faster through unresolved emotions, toxic environments, or misaligned relationships than through hard work.